-The Agency's leadership style and philosophy underwent a significant change during FY08.
-Our goal is to develop leaders who truly inspire, develop and grow their employees.
-The Leadership Team frequently read and discuss books, articles and journals together which mirror great leaders.
-During FY08 the Leadership Team was charged with reading "The Leadership Challenge" a renowned book by Kouzes and Posner.
+The Agency's goal is to develop leaders who truly inspire, develop and grow their employees.
+The Leadership Team frequently reads and discusses books, articles and journals together which mirror great leaders.
 Organizational knowledge is developed through peer-to-peer discussion and training along with review of historical documents and data.
 Ethical practices are outlined to new employees and modeled by existing employees.
-We will be implementing a Leadership 360 degree program in FY09 to further assist in developing our leaders.
+We were unable to implement a Leadership 360 degree program in FY09 due to budget cuts, however we have plans pending funding to implement the program in FY10, which will further assist in developing our leaders.